coderbyheart/blog/_posts/2017-04-27-office-design-by-an-office-hater.md

 photo: https://blog.coderbyheart.com/uploads/2017/fantasy-office/v2/3-people-office-2k.jpg
 ---

 I hate offices.
-I feel uncomfortable in most of them because they are too loud, to crammed, smell, are too hot or cold.
+I feel uncomfortable in most of them because they are too loud, too crammed, smell, are too hot or cold.
 Being a knowledge worker I first and foremost need office space that helps me think; but most companies create office space for representative reasons, to impress clients, and show off their success, and and not with a focus on the productivity of those tasked with creating this success.

 Just last week I was visiting a tech company here in Frankfurt and was shocked to discover what the consultants they paid for designing their new interior came up with: an open floor plan of randomly distributed work station left and right of a walkway and some meeting spots sprinkled within.
 For me this is madness: not only is there constant sound because of the big open-floor plan, but I also get distracted by visual noise: movement.
 And since the office lacked warm colors, the few unpretentious plants only added to this depressing instance of a creative production line.